D-E-F-E-A-T/dotfiles-8/config/Qubes-os/README.md

 ```
 $ sudo qubes-dom0-update i3 i3-settings-qubes
 ```
-If your not ble to download `i3-settings-qubes` you can get those scripts from [here].
-Make sure to copy those files under `/usr/bin`
+If your not able to download `i3-settings-qubes` you can get those scripts from [here].
+Make sure to copy them under `/usr/bin`

 Polybar
 ```